christianjtr/tv-app/README.md

 # Build shared types across the application
 > npm run build:shared-types

-# Perform docker compose to containerize and run the application
+# Perform docker-compose to containerize and run the application
 > npm run dev:docker:build-up
 ```

 **Environment variables:**

-Each app's tier within the project has its own environment variables file, you **should create a .env file following the templates provided** in the correspondant directory.
+Each app's tier within the project has its own environment variables file, you **should create a .env file following the templates provided** in the corresponding directory.

 | Tier   | template     | directory | environment file to create |
 | ------ | ------------ | --------- | -------------------------- |